fieldtrip/website/tutorial/mvpa_light.md

 since they contain partly complementary information.
 To start we first perform a time-frequency analysis of the data (see [Time-frequency analysis using Hanning window, multitapers and wavelets](http://www.fieldtriptoolbox.org/tutorial/timefrequencyanalysis/) for details on time-frequency analysis).

+`cfg.mvpa.features = `

+- `'time'`: if time serves as features, a search is performed across channels and frequencies, yielding a _chan x freq_ matrix of classification accuracies.
+- `'freq'`: if time serves as features, a search is performed across channels and frequencies, yielding a _chan x freq_ matrix of classification accuracies.

     cfg              = [];
     cfg.output       = 'pow';